Munimul/Stars/README.md

+# Stars

+A website for learning about the constellations of stars in our sky.
+All the information on this website are generated from Wikipedia

 ## Constellations list and Name

 The first problem is to collect all the constellations names.
 Luckily a .csv file was found from kaggle's dataset.
 This dataset also includes the English name beside the Latin name of constellations as well as the brightest star of that constellation.